tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swagger.md

     <a href="http://petstore.swagger.io/" class="noExtIcon"><img src="images/swaggerui_response.png" alt="Response from Swagger Petstore get pet request" /></a>

     {% include important.html content="The Petstore is a functioning API, and you have actually created a pet.
 You now need to take responsibility for your pet and begin feeding and caring for it!
 All joking aside, most users don't realize they're playing with real data when they execute responses in an API (especially when using their own API key).
-This test data may be something you have to wipe clean when you transition from exploring and learning about the API to actually using the API for production use." %}
+This test data may be something you have to wipe clean when you transition from exploring and learning about the API to eventually using the API for production use." %}

 ### Verify that your pet was created